Brian Cage: The Embassy / Mogul Embassy; Cage of Agony (2022–2024)

 On April 1, 2022, Cage appeared at Supercard of Honor XV, an event promoted by AEW's sister promotion Ring of Honor (ROH).
 At the event, Cage was revealed as the new client of Tully Blanchard and defeated Ninja Mack.
 Cage later aligned with the Gates of Agony (Toa Liona and Kaun) with the group being collectively referred to as "Tully Blanchard Enterprises".
 On July 23, 2022, at Death Before Dishonor, Prince Nana announced he had purchased Tully Blanchard Enterprises and reformed The Embassy, with Cage, Kaun and Liona.
 They would go on to defeat the team of Alex Zayne, Blake Christian and Tony Deppen during the pre-show.
 On the November 2 episode of Rampage, Cage faced Samoa Joe for the ROH World Television Championship in a losing effort.
 At Final Battle, Cage, Liona and Kaun, defeated Dalton Castle and The Boys, to win the ROH World Six-Man Tag Team Championship.

 On March 30, 2023, it was confirmed by Dave Meltzer of Wrestling Observer Newsletter that his deal had expired.
-On April 11th, it was reported that Cage signed a new 5-year deal.
+On April 1, it was reported that Cage signed a new five-year deal with AEW.
 At Rampage:Grand Slam, The Embassy lost the ROH World Six-Man Tag Team Championships to The Elite members "Hangman" Adam Page and The Young Bucks.
-On November 1 edition of Dynamite, The Embassy regained the ROH World Six-Man Tag Team Championships defeating The Elite.
+On November 1 edition of Dynamite, The Embassy regained the ROH World Six-Man Tag Team Championships from The Elite.

 On January 17, 2024, Cage and the Gates of Agony dropped the ROH World Six-Man Tag Team Championship to the Bullet Club Gold (Jay White and The Gunns (Austin Gunn and Colten Gunn)).
-On the May 8 episode of Dynamite, Cage and the Gates of Agony turned on Swerve Strickland, disbanding the Mogul Embassy in the process.
+On the May 8 episode of Dynamite, Cage and the Gates of Agony turned on their leader Swerve Strickland, disbanding the Embassy in the process.
 On the May 25 episode of Rampage, Cage and the Gates of Agony revealed their new team name to be "Cage of Agony".

 Don Callis Family (2024–present)

 On October 12 at WrestleDream, Cage defeated Atlantis Jr. to win the ROH World Television Championship for the first time.
 On the following episode of Dynamite, Cage left Cage of Agony and joined the Don Callis Family and formed a tag team with fellow member Lance Archer, later known as "The Murder Machines".
 At Final Battle on December 20, Cage lost his title to Komander in a Survival of the Fittest, ending his reign at 69 days.
 In April 2025, it was reported that Cage had torn his quadriceps at an independent show, rendering him out of action for up to a year.
+Cage returned from injury on the May 13, 2026 episode of Dynamite, unsuccessfully challenging Kevin Knight for the TNT Championship.

 Other media

-Cage, along with tag partner Archer and Chavo Guerrero Jr., will appear in Steven Spielberg's upcoming science fiction film.
+Cage, along with tag partner Lance Archer and Chavo Guerrero Jr., appeared in Steven Spielberg's science fiction film Disclosure Day.